MISS COOKBOOK

 5. Set the jars or bowls on the counter or in a warm, dark spot for about 2 weeks.
 Stir it every day - bubbles will start to form.
 Great!
 This means it's fermenting.

 6. When the apples sink to the bottom, the cider is ready to be made into vinegar.
+If you have a compost bin, you can throw the remaining apple pieces into it.
+They're already decomposing.

 7. Strain the mixture into clean jars or bowls and cover with cloth and a rubber band.
+If you have a compost bin, you can throw the remaining apple pieces into it.
+They're already decomposing.

 8. Let sit for about 3 more weeks for the cider to turn into vinegar.
 I like to stir every two days at this point.
 Sediment on the bottom is fine and completely normal.
 Also, a “Mother” culture – a gelatin-like blob may form.
 That’s good!
 I just remove it and compost it.
 You can, however, use it to “fast-track” future vinegar batches.

 9. Taste the vinegar after 3 weeks and see if it’s the right strength for you.
-If it’s too strong, just dilute with water.
+If it’s too strong, just dilute with a little water.
 If it’s too weak, just leave for another week.

 10. Once the vinegar taste is good for you, strain it one more time and store in clean glass jars or bottles.
 I like to use dark green wine bottles!

 11. Store your vinegar out of direct sunlight.
+I use it in cooking, for salads, and in a pinch - for cleaning!

-A - Z Recipe Index
+A-Z Recipe Index

 Category Index

-Home Menus About
+Home

-Fun Garden A - Z Recipe Index
+A - Z Index

 • Home